Our Verdict

 Maneuverability

-The Navigator has air-filled rubber tires, but the four-wheel design and larger size hurt its turning capabilities, unlike the three-wheel strollers that can take tighter turns.
+The Navigator has air-filled rubber tires, but its four-wheel design and larger size hurt its turning capabilities, unlike the three-wheel strollers, which can take tighter turns.

 This stroller is really wide, and we had trouble fitting it through a 32-inch doorway.
 It handles okay, but it isn't as nice as the three-wheeled Baby Trend Expedition Double, and the wider width causes trouble in tighter turns and crowded spaces.
-Pushing over the grass and gravel is relatively easy, but turning on these surfaces is harder than all the other jogging style options in this review.
+Pushing over the grass and gravel is relatively easy, but turning on these surfaces is challenging.
 The front wheels will lock in place with the flip of a switch, which helps over uneven terrain and jogging, but it doesn't improve turning, which is the real problem here.

 The Navigator has a stationary handlebar and two-wheel front shocks.
 The sling-style seat and padded seat bottom will provide some comfort for passengers, but the all-wheel suspension is ideal for comfort, and we think all joggers should have it.
 This stroller probably isn't the most comfortable ride for passengers or pushers.